Placer.ai | 2025

 Building a Platform for Everyone

-Since many of our clients operate within the civic sector, compliance with WCAG standards - mandated by U.S. laws like Section 508 and the ADA (Americans with Disabilities Act) - is essential.
+Approximately 40% of Placer customers operate within the civic sector.
+As of 2026, WCAG 2.1AA compliance is required for all state and local government entities across the United States.
 Our Design System is the critical engine for maintaining this compliance; it allows us to efficiently audit the entire product and implement universal fixes for accessibility failures in the UI.

 The need to achieve WCAG 2.1AA compliance presented a perfect opportunity to drive significant platform-wide improvement.
 Since a large proportion of the Placer platform lacked up-to-date UI, this initiative enabled us to accelerate the adoption of Design System components across the board, ensuring a cohesive and visually unified experience.
 As a key part of this effort, we standardized all tables using AG Grid, which provides built-in accessibility features among many other features which enhance the user-experience.
 Successfully executing this project required significant, close collaboration among our designers, developers, and QA teams.